Canon 1D Mark IV vs SL2

 It is notable that the SL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the SL2 have been discontinued, but can regularly be found used on eBay.
 The SL2 was replaced by the Canon SL2, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark IV vs SL2

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Canon SL2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV: